leozz37/cicd-project-starter/README.md

 [Dockerfile](Dockerfile) and [docker-compose.yml](Docker-compose.yml) are responsible for the build.
 You need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-To build the the Dockerfile, use the following command:
+To build the Dockerfile, use the following command:

 ```
 $ docker build -t cool-image-name .